bishfait/Annie_BlueStampProject/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# Second Milestone

+<<**video**>>

+## Progress
+Focusing on the modifications of the MagicMirror, I set up and programmed the ultrasonic sensor to turn on or off the mirror's monitor whether an obstacle is in distance or not.
+This is to mimic someone standing in front of a mirror, and that certain distance is the distance from the mirror to the person.
+Basically, if an object is in a certain distance in front of the sensor, the MagicMirror will turn on and stay on as long as the object is within the vicinity.
+When the sensor cannot detect any obstacles in front of it, it will wait fifteen seconds before turning the mirror off.
+After the mirror is off, any detected obstacles can turn on the mirror again.
+In essence, the mirror can be turned on and off multiple times and continuously detect for obstacles to turn on or off the mirror.
+In addition, I coded the sensor to wait five minutes before terminating the code, so it will stop running after a period of inactivity.

+## Challenges
+### Wiring the Ultrasonic Sensor
+Figuring out how to wire the Raspberry Pi to the ultrasonic sensor was a difficulty that I encountered.
+The Raspberry Pi 400, similar to a Raspberry Pi 4, has many pins

+### Coding the Sensor with Python

+## Next Steps
 # First Milestone: Intensive Project-- Smart Mirror

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TV7BxGYUKKc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>